CameronNemo/brillo/README.md

     brillo -k -s "input15::scrolllock" -S 100

-Usually, LEDs only take 0 or 1 in raw value (i.e. for off/on), so you can instead write:
+> Note: LEDs often only take 0 or 1 in raw value (i.e. for off/on).
+In these cases, you can use 1 instead of 100.

-    brillo -kr -s "input15::scrolllock" -S 1

 Verify by reading back the max brightness, you should get a value of 1: